nauam/Courses/docs/administration/projects/scm/git.md

 # Git Plugin

-QW Control provides SCM Export and SCM Import providers for Git.
+Rundeck provides SCM Export and SCM Import providers for Git.

 This plugin allows Source Code Management of the jobs, versioning, exporting or importing their definitions using a remote Git repository.